clojure/tools.build/README.md

 This fork of `tools.build` works with babashka.
 To make it compatible, the following changes were introduced:

-- The `clojure.tools.deps.alpha` library is replaced with [tools-deps-native](https://github.com/borkdude/tools-deps-native-experiment)
+- The `clojure.tools.deps` library is replaced with [tools-deps-native](https://github.com/borkdude/tools-deps-native-experiment)
   which is used as a [pod](https://github.com/babashka/pods).